mahlenmorris/VCVRack/README.md

 amount of boilerplate code.
 Here are a few surprising differences from more robust languages:
 * BASICally is **case-insensitive**.
 "OUT1", "oUt1", and "out1" all refer to
 the same variable.
 "WAIT" and "wait" are identical in meaning.
-I would certainly suggest you be consistent within in your programs, but BASICally won't insist on it.
+DB3, Db3, and db3 are the same note.
+I would certainly suggest you capitalize consistently within in your programs to make them easier to read, but BASICally won't insist on it.
 * **Newlines do not matter**, *except* that comments always end at the newline.
 The following are identical in meaning:
 ```